MicrosoftDocs/dynamics365smb-docs/business-central/admin-manage-documents.md

 ---
-title: Manage, delete, or compress documents | Microsoft Docs
+title: Manage storage by deleting documents or compressing data
-description: Keep your historical data or delete it.
+description: Learn how you can keep your historical data by compressing ledger entries, or delete it.
 author: edupont04

 ms.service: dynamics365-business-central